 Bookings and prepayment are essential for all trips.
 We reserve the right to pick alternative dive sites if the conditions do not allow us to safely dive Astrolabe Reef.
 Trip payments may be transferred or refunded only if adverse weather requires us to cancel the trip completely.

-Use of your own wetsuit, BCD &/or regulators is subject to a safety inspection prior to departure.
 If you would like to use your own BCD, you must be equipped with a visual signalling device (safety sausage or similar), an audible signalling device (whistle) & a dive knife or line cutting tool.
 Your BCD/regs must also contain an alternate air source (octi).